yastn/yastn/docs/source/mps/properties.rst

 To get the profile of the total bond dimensions along MPS/MPO :code:`A` call :code:`A.get_bond_dimensions()`.

-.. autofunction:: yast.tn.mps.MpsMpo.get_bond_dimensions
+.. autofunction:: yastn.tn.mps.MpsMpo.get_bond_dimensions

 More detailed information resolved by charge sectors is given by :code:`A.get_bond_charges_dimensions()`.

-.. autofunction:: yast.tn.mps.MpsMpo.get_bond_charges_dimensions
+.. autofunction:: yastn.tn.mps.MpsMpo.get_bond_charges_dimensions

 Schmidt values and entropy profile